Advertiser Disclosure

 For example, you might find an Economy (Flex) fare between Edmonton and Los Angeles for $318.
 In this case, you’d be paying more per segment with a Flight Pass, and booking standalone flights would be a better deal.

-If you’re a bargain hunter, it’s unlikely that you’ll find particular value with buying a Flight Pass.
+If you’re a bargain hunter, it’s unlikely that you’ll find outsized value with buying a Flight Pass.
 But if you’re someone who travels often between two places, it may be beneficial to consider buying an Air Canada Flight Pass for the flexibility, fixed pricing, and other incremental benefits.

 Conclusion

 Air Canada Flight Passes offer travellers the convenience of paying a fixed price for flights between two regions.
-As we’ve shown, passes tend to be more valuable for people who travel during peak travel periods and at the last minute, than for those who look to travel for the lowest price.
+As we’ve shown, passes tend to be more valuable for people who travel during peak periods and at the last minute, than for those who look to travel for the lowest price.

 If you’re looking at an Air Canada Flight Pass, be sure to sit down and compare the costs and benefits of a pass versus paying for flights on a case-by-case basis.
 You’ll also want to give the terms and conditions for the Flight Pass a thorough read before completing the purchase.